johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 conda env create -f ./Dataset_Initialization/Initiator.yml
 ```
 There could be some messages popping up, simply types 'y' if asked to confirm the installation.
+If there is an error instead, look below for an alternative way to install the environment.

 <br/><br/>